Ease to Grow: Easy.

 Zones: 5-11 (4-12).

 Bladderworts and Aldrovanda benefit from growing under a floating plant such as Azolla.
 Azolla caroliniana, is a temperate, floating fern, similar to, but smaller than Salvinia.
-It forms lovely floating leaf groups, each about 1/4" across.
+It forms lovely floating leaf groups, each about 1/8" across.
 It feeds heavily on nutrients in the water, removing nitrogen and potassium.
 In full sun it takes on a gorgeous red color.
 It is an excellent companion plant for growing Aldrovanda and Utricularia, which can thrive growing amongst it.
-A sprig is about the size of a thumb nail, and sufficient to start a nice colony of it in good growing conditions.

 Azolla is fast growing, but easier to control than duckweed.
 It can be an invasive weed in warm climates.
 Cultures may contain small amounts of other aquatic plants.